About this inquiry tool

 While the Detective is out of earshot, the class must decide what the secret rule will be.
 Some possible ideas are:

 Everyone believes they are a famous celebrity.

 Anyone wearing green lies each time they are asked a question.

 Everyone believes they are the person sitting across from them.

 Anyone asked a question that starts with “what” must scratch their head.

-Have fun thinking up illnesses with your students!
+Have fun thinking up rules with your students!
 There are no wrong ideas.
-Once the group has decided on their illness, escort the Psychiatrist back into the room to stand in the middle of the circle.
+Once the group has decided on their illness, escort the Detective back into the room to stand in the middle of the circle.

-The Psychiatrist must now try to diagnose their classmates’ issue by asking questions.
+The Detective must now try to uncover the secret rule by asking questions.
 Some suggested questions are:

 What colour is your hair?